 - this person will continue to be monitored for signs and symptoms consistent with measles for at least one incubation period.

 Further information on post exposure MMR vaccination and exclusion, including an algorithm, is available at Post-exposure MMR vaccination and exclusion.

 Non-susceptible contacts need no restrictions (see ‘Acceptable presumptive evidence of immunity’ above).

 Advise all contacts to seek early medical attention if symptoms develop and take precautions so as not to infect others.
 It is important they telephone and alert the health provider before attending their medical centre to prevent the risk of spreading the virus in health care settings.

 Stress the importance of two doses of measles vaccination for all children and encourage early childhood services to keep up-to-date immunisation records of attending children.

 Two doses of MMR vaccine are recommended for all children (without contraindications): the first at 12 months of age and the second at 15 months of age.
 Where dose/s have been delayed or missed, catch-up vaccination is recommended.

 New Zealand residents are eligible for a free primary course (two doses of MMR vaccine).

-Depending on circumstances, such as during an outbreak or prior to international travel, the first dose can be given from 12 months of age and the second dose 1 month after the first dose.
-During a generalised community outbreak, an extra dose may be offered to infants 6–12 months of age, but as effectiveness cannot be guaranteed, all children still need two further doses when they are over 15 months of age.
+Depending on circumstances, such as during an outbreak or prior to international travel, the second dose may be given 1 month after the first dose.
+During a generalised community outbreak, an extra dose may be offered to infants 6–12 months of age, but as effectiveness cannot be guaranteed, all children still need two further doses when they are over 12 months of age.
 This is because the seroconversion rate is lower when MMR is administered to an infant under 12 months of age.

-Ensure that the attending medical practitioner and laboratory collection rooms understand the importance of prompt isolation of a suspected case within their health care facility and the need to leave the consultation/examination room vacant for at least 1 hour after the suspected case has left it.
+Ensure that the attending health practitioner and laboratory collection rooms understand the importance of prompt isolation of a suspected case within their health care facility and the need to leave the consultation/examination room vacant for at least 1 hour after the suspected case has left it.
 Visits of cases and contacts (who may be entering the infectious period) to laboratory collection rooms should be planned ahead by telephone.

 Ensure complete case information is entered into EpiSurv.